Groesbeek, view of the 'National Liberation Museum 1944-1945' in Groesbeek. © Ton Kersten

 Some URL's need some tweaking, but the first hurdles have been taken.

-IPv6 certification level "Sage" reached
+IPv6 certification level 'Sage' reached

-I got the Hurricane Electric IPv6 Certification nailed for the "Sage" level.
-This is the highest level, so only a simple test to go and a daily submission of some logs for maximum points. the maximum points you can get is 1500, so I'm well on my way.
+It took me some time and some tweaking of nameservers, webservers and mailservers, but I finally got it.
+I got the Hurricane Electric IPv6 Certification nailed for the “Sage” level.
+This is the highest level, so only a simple test to go and a daily submission of some logs for maximum points. the maximum points you can get is 1500, so I’m well on my way.
+As an extra HE gives you a nice, nerdy T-Shirt, stating that you are an IPv6 guru.
+[Read More]

 Deploying IPv6

-Unfortunately I don't have a native IPv6 address and my provider (UPC/Chello) will not supply one.
+It took me some time, but now I have it up and running.
+My home network runs IPv6 and my server can be reached on an IPv6 address.
+Unfortunately I don’t have a native IPv6 address and my provider (UPC/Chello) will not supply one.
 So I had to use a tunnel broker.
-After experimenting a bit I got stuck on the tunnelbroker of Hurricane Electric.
+After experimenting a bit I got stuck on the Tunnel Broker of Hurricane Electric.
+My m0n0wall firewall supports the Tunnelbroker IPv6/IPv4 tunnels and after configuring some firewall rules everything is up and running.
+[Read More]